rborkoto/sample-voting-app/README.md

 # Sample Voting App

-A simple distributed application running across multiple containers froked from dockersamples.
+A simple distributed application running across multiple containers forked from dockersamples.
 This fork has some updated readme guidelines to help with deployment across any platform

 ## Prerequisites